mricon/grokmirror/man/grok-manifest.1.rst

   -p, --purge           Purge deleted git repositories from manifest -x, --remove          Remove repositories passed as arguments from
                         the manifest file
-  -i IGNORE, --ignore-paths=IGNORE
+  -w, --wait-for-manifest
+                        When running with arguments, wait if manifest is not there (can be useful when multiple writers are writing to the manifest file via NFS) -i IGNORE, --ignore-paths=IGNORE
                         When finding git dirs, ignore these paths (can be used multiple times, accepts shell-style globbing)